 Intermittent fasting is not a fad, but a pattern of eating that experts have proven will reduce risks associated with common diseases such as: Type II Diabetes, Alzheimer’s, Parkinson’s disease, stress, and cancer.

 It improves your brain health and is great for you heart health as well, and is sustainable for an extended time, which is always great!

 Once you become accustomed to intermittent fasting, you can try a longer fast for increased benefits, such as the Keto Reboot 60 hour fast.

 I am supportive of anything that improves the quality of my life, and I am sure you are too.
-I hope you will experience some of the benefits of intermittent fasting if you decide to give it a go!
+I hope you experience some of the benefits of intermittent fasting if you decide to give it a go!